 Naturally, a renewable resource has to be available and accessible to be developed.
 The best resources are those with the greatest potential for displacing conventional fuels or power supplies.
-Development cost, however, is the great equalizer, and a project based upon an excellent resource located many miles away may be inferior to a project based upon a lesser resource nearby.
+Development cost, however, can be prohibitive, and a project based upon an excellent resource located many miles away from utility lines may be inferior to a project based upon a lesser resource nearby.
 For example, an excellent wind resource far from an adequate transmission line may be less attractive than an inferior resource adjacent to a transmission line.
-Similarly, waste resources that could be used in a central plant may not be economic, even if they are "free," if the transportation, handling, and storage costs are greater than the cost of continued use of conventional heating fuels.
+Similarly, "free" waste resources that could be used in a central plant may not be economic if the transportation, handling, and storage costs are greater than the continued use of conventional heating fuels.

 Development costs are relatively comparable for similar size projects, irrespective of resource quality.
-This is why the quality of the resource is so important-namely for the same investment, you get more out of a high quality resource than a lower quality one.
-But, development costs also include access to transmission capacity for shipping power to users, or alternatively, access to a retail customer.
+For this reason, the quality of the resource is important because for the same investment, a site will produce more energy from a higher quality resource than a lower quality one.
+However, development costs also include access to transmission capacity for shipping power to users, or alternatively, access to a retail customer.
 This is a critical difference, because power shipped over transmission lines has to compete with the prevailing wholesale price for power from conventional resources.
 Typically, renewables are not competitive in these markets, unless a buyer specifically demands renewable power.
-On the other hand, if the power can be used onsite to displace power purchased from the local utility, it competes against that customer's retail power price or utility rate.
-Because retail power prices include costs for transmission, distribution, and administrative costs, they are higher than wholesale power prices and make competing renewable projects more attractive economically.
+However, if the power can be used on-site to displace power purchased from the local utility, it competes against that customer's retail rate.
+Because these rates include costs for transmission, distribution, and overhead costs, they are higher than wholesale power prices and make competing renewable projects more economically attractive.

-It is important that economic analyses of renewable energy opportunities use realistic data on avoided energy costs, project costs, and available incentive funds, if any.
-A common analytic mistake is the use of average cost per kWh-the so-called "blended" rate.
+It is important that economic analyses of renewable energy opportunities use realistic data on avoided energy costs, project costs, and available incentives.
+A common analytic mistake is the use of average cost per kWh, the so-called "blended" rate, for all renewable energy analyses.

 Using the blended rate will lead to inaccurate results when a renewable resource is intermittent (as is the case with wind and solar resources) because intermittent resources cannot be guaranteed to reduce peak demand.
 Even non-intermittent resources may not result in reduced peak demand because of periodic maintenance shutdowns and unscheduled outages.
-The economic analyses in this report use only the energy component of the power bill ("marginal rate") to evaluate intermittent resources, which is admittedly conservative.
-The blended rate is used for economic analysis of base-load resources.
+The economic analyses in this report use only the energy component of the electricity bill (i.e., the marginal rate) to evaluate intermittent resources, which is admittedly conservative.
+The blended rate is used for economic analysis of base-load renewable energy systems.

-Additionally, the installation's utility may impose a standby or other fee in the face of a major on-site generation project that needs to be reflected in the project's cost calculation.
-The analyses conducted here make no assumptions regarding standby charges, because those are typically assessed on a project-by-project basis.
+Additionally, the installation's utility may impose a standby or other fee for a major on-site generation project that needs to be reflected in the project's cost calculation.
+The analyses conducted here make no assumptions regarding standby charges because those are typically assessed on a project-by-project basis.

-The economic analyses in this report used two perspectives: Energy Conservation Investment Program (ECIP) funding and third-party financing.
+The economic analyses in this report used two approaches: Energy Conservation Investment Program (ECIP) funding and third-party financing.
 Under the latter arrangement, power is sold through a contract that is commonly called a power purchase agreement (PPA).
-This analysis assumed an internal rate of return (IRR) of 10% is the minimum required to attract a developer.
+This analysis assumed that an internal rate of return (IRR) of 10% is the minimum required to attract a developer.
 The ECIP analyses assumed projects were not cost-effective if the savings-to-investment ratio (SIR) was less than 1.0.
-These two options are the lowest-cost among all the options typically available to Army customers.